Marijuana Law in Minnesota

 Marijuana in a motor vehicle (small amount) is the charge.
 But any measurable amount of marijuana wax in a car is still a crime.

 Thin Soup: Quarter-gram, first-timer law – new in 2017:

 A 2017 law creates a Gross Misdemeanor for certain “controlled substance” possession crimes; for less than 0.25 grams or one dosage unit.

-But the quarter-gram law applies only to a person “not … previously convicted of a violation of this chapter.”
-And it applies to possession of “controlled substance” charges other than heroin.
+But the quarter-gram law only applies to a person “not … previously convicted [under] this chapter.”
+And it applies only to possession of “controlled substance” charges other than heroin.

 Sale of any amount of marijuana is a felony crime in Minnesota.

 The two legal medical marijuana growers can sell marijuana legally, however.

 There are many defenses and many types of defenses to a marijuana criminal charge in Minnesota:

 - defense challenges to the admissibility of evidence,

 - challenges to prosecution evidence required to prove the elements of the charge, and